 Our Manager has no employees or separate facilities.
-As a result, our Manager has entered into a support agreement with our Sponsor pursuant to which our Sponsor will provide our Manager with the personnel, services and resources necessary for our Manager to perform its obligations and responsibilities under the management agreement in exchange for certain amounts payable by our Manager.
-Because we are not a party to the support agreement, we will not have any recourse to our Sponsor if it does not fulfill its obligations under the support agreement, or if our Sponsor and our Manager choose to amend or terminate the support agreement.
+As a result, our Manager has entered into support agreements with our Sponsor and Interamar Manager, LLC ("Interamar") pursuant to which these entities provide our Manager with the personnel, services and resources necessary for our Manager to perform its obligations and responsibilities under the management agreement in exchange for certain amounts payable by our Manager.
+Because we are not a party to the support agreements, we will not have any recourse to our Sponsor or Interamar if they do not fulfill their obligations under the support agreements, or if our Sponsor and/or Interamar and our Manager choose to amend or terminate the support agreements.
 Also, our Manager only has limited assets and our recourse against our Manager if it does not fulfill its obligations under the management agreement will likely be limited to our termination of the management agreement.
+All fees owed to Interamar are paid by the Sponsor and not the Company.